Editorial Policies

 If the reviewer’s answer to this question is “yes,” he/she should immediately inform the handling editor.

-Editors who have competing interests arising from handling a submission should make a declaration (preferably during submission pre-screening stage) and withdraw themselves from handling the submissions any further.
+In-house journal editors who have competing interests arising from handling a submission should withdraw themselves from handling the submissions any further during the pre-check stage.

-Editorial Board Members, Guest Editors and Editors are required to declare any competing interests and may be excluded from the peer review process if a competing interest exists.
+Academic Editors such as Editorial Board Members and Guest Editors are required to declare any competing interests and may be excluded from the peer review process if a competing interest exists.

-Where an Editor, Guest Editor or Editorial Board Member is on the author list they must declare this in the competing interests section on the submitted manuscript.
-If they are an author or have any other competing interest regarding a specific manuscript, another Editor, Guest Editor or member of the Editorial Board will be assigned to assume responsibility for overseeing peer review.
+Authors who are at the same time serving the Editorial Board as an Academic Editor must declare their role in the “Conflict of interest” section on the submitted manuscript.
+Their manuscripts will be assigned to another Academic Editor for overseeing peer review.
 These submissions are subject to the exact same review process as any other manuscript.

 Editorial Board Members are welcome to submit papers to the journal.
 These submissions are not given any priority over other manuscripts, and Editorial Board Member status has no bearing on editorial consideration.

-All ASP journal editorial staff are required to declare to their employer any interests — financial or otherwise — that might influence, or be perceived to influence, their editorial practices.
+All AccScience Publishing journal editorial staff are required to declare to their employer any interests — financial or otherwise — that might influence, or be perceived to influence, their editorial practices.
 Failure to do so is a disciplinary offence.
-ASP has a strict policy of editorial independence in individual acceptance decisions and editorial standards of quality and significance should never be compromised.
+AccScience Publishing has a strict policy of editorial independence in individual acceptance decisions, and editorial standards of quality and significance should never be compromised.
 While some editors are financially incentivized to achieve journal growth, we are clear in our internal policies and individuals’ contracts or formal objectives that this should be achieved by ensuring submissions of sufficient quality and never by compromising editorial standards.

 Authorship provides credit for a researcher’s contributions to a study and carries accountability.
 Authors are expected to fulfil the criteria below (adapted from McNutt et al.,Proceedings of the National Academy of Sciences, Feb 2018, 201715374; DOI: 10.1073/pnas.1715374115; licensed under CC BY 4.0):

-Each author is expected to have made substantial contributions to the conception OR design of the work; OR the acquisition, analysis, OR interpretation of data; OR the creation of new software used in the work; OR have drafted the work or substantively revised it
+Each author is expected to have made substantial contributions to the conception OR design of the work; OR the acquisition, analysis, OR interpretation of data; OR the creation of new software used in the work; OR have drafted the work or substantively revised it; AND have approved the submitted version (and any substantially modified version that involves the author's contribution to the study); AND have agreed both to be personally accountable for the author's own contributions and to ensure that questions related to the accuracy or integrity of any part of the work, even ones in which the author was not personally involved, are appropriately investigated and resolved.

-ASP journals encourage collaboration with colleagues in the locations where the research is conducted, and expect their inclusion as co-authors when they fulfill all authorship criteria described above.
-Contributors who do not meet all criteria for authorship should be listed in the Acknowledgements section.
+Co-authors can be included if they fulfill all authorship criteria described above.
+Contributors who do not meet all criteria for authorship should be listed in the Acknowledgments section.

 Corresponding authors are responsible for ensuring that all listed authors have approved the manuscript before submission, including the names and order of authors, and that all authors receive the submission and all substantive correspondence with editors, as well as the full reviews, verifying that all data, figures, materials (including reagents), and code, even those developed or provided by other authors, comply with the transparency and reproducibility standards of both the field and journal.